deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](charts/charts_16_0.png "🔼 Figure S3: Ablations on the number of trajectories for guidance during sampling, experiments conducted on DAVIS-7 (left) and UCF101-7 (right).")

-> 🔼 The chart displays the FID and FVD scores on DAVIS-7 dataset for different numbers of trajectories used for guidance during sampling.
+> 🔼 The chart shows the impact of varying the number of trajectories used for guidance on FID and FVD scores for video frame interpolation on the DAVIS-7 and UCF101-7 datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure S3: Ablations on the number of trajectories for guidance during sampling, experiments conducted on DAVIS-7 (left) and UCF101-7 (right).